refinedev/refine/documentation/blog/2023-11-22-crash-loop-back.md

 ## Conclusion

 This article has discussed the CrashLoopBackOff error in great detail.
-It is one of the common errors of Kubenetes and one of the complex ones as well.
+It is one of the common errors of Kubernetes and one of the complex ones as well.
 Complex to diagnose because the root cause can be one of the many.
 Taking advantage of advanced diagnostic tools provides better insights about container and pod behavior than basic diagnostic commands commonly seen in Kubernetes environments.

 Tools such as `kubectl logs` for detailed container log analysis, `kubectl exec` to execute commands inside containers, and `kubectl port-forward`, which connects local ports to pods are used.
 Adopting methods like container debugging with kubectl debug would offer a broader approach to resolving challenges experienced while deploying on Kubernetes.